-A: Don't worry about your items you have out because we have changed all due dates to May 1, 2020.
+A: Don't worry about your items you have out (including out-of-system interlibrary loans) because we have changed all due dates to July 6, 2020 (from June 1).
 However, if you want to return materials before we reopen, the return slots that are built into the side of the building to the left of the front door are open.
 The standalone returns outside are closed.

 Q: What happens to the items I have on hold that I didn't pick up?